 This page contains filing locations, checklists and other resources to help you understand our forms and filing requirements.
 To find a complete list of our forms, visit the All Forms page.

 Each form has a webpage with important information about how to complete the form and where to file it.
-If you not file your form with the correct office or with the correct fee, you will experience processing delays.
+If you do not file your form with the correct office or with the correct fee, you will experience processing delays.

 Please do NOT mail your application or petition to the “HQPDI” address on any form—that address is for submitting comments on the form itself.